cdwgen/cdwgen.github.io/redband-trout-hybridization/section3.md

 [Open Chr17 in a new tab](plots/Chr17.html){:target="_blank"}

 ### Chromosome 20 (Chr20) Inversion
 Large inversion on chromosome 20 that involves the centromere.
 RBT carry the rearranged form; WCT are ancestral.
-YCT are likely ancestral as well, but no recombinatns were observed between the the two Cutthroat Trout taxa.
+YCT are likely ancestral as well, but no recombinants were observed between the the two Cutthroat Trout taxa.

 It should be noted that chromosome 20 in WCT (Ocla20) corresponds to a fusion of RBT chromosomes 20 and 28 (Omy20; Omy28) as shown in [Flores et al. 2025](https://doi.org/10.1093/g3journal/jkaf064).
 YCT also carry this same fusion rearrangment ([Ostberg et al. 2013](https://doi.org/10.1186/1471-2164-14-570); [Flores et al. 2025](https://doi.org/10.1093/g3journal/jkaf064)).